alexkisielewicz/home-library-app/README.md

 ![database](docs/img/database.png)

 Main table consists of six colums: ID, title, author, category, status and description.
+The ID value works as a ordinal number for database.
+It's not unique and fix value assigned to a book.

 Each column has individually assigned value that represents maximum string length that can be input by user.
 It's 2, 24, 18, 12, 8 and 200 characters respectively.
 Exceeding that limit results in error and feedback sent to the user.
 This limitation is necessary to correctly display the table in the terminal which maximum length is 80 characters.

+The ID column value is assigned automatically when new book is added and also all ID values are renumbered when book is removed.

 Worksheet "config" is used to store values for default and optional sorting method: